vega/vega-lite/site/docs/tooltip.md

 You can further customize the tooltip by specifying a custom event handler via [`tooltipHandler`](https://vega.github.io/vega/docs/api/view/#view_tooltipHandler) of the [`Vega View API`](https://vega.github.io/vega/docs/api/view/).
 Vega invokes the handler every time a tooltip is shown.

 We provide [Vega Tooltip](https://github.com/vega/vega-tooltip/), a tooltip handler that creates a customizable HTML tooltip.
-Below is an example of Vega-lite visualization with [Vega Tooltip](https://github.com/vega/vega-tooltip/) plugin.
+Below is an example of Vega-Lite visualization with [Vega Tooltip](https://github.com/vega/vega-tooltip/) plugin.
 Vega Tooltip comes with [Vega Embed](https://github.com/vega/vega-embed) so you might already be using it.

 <div class="vl-example" data-name="bar_tooltip"></div>